Telecommunications in New Zealand

 Telecommunications in New Zealand are fairly typical for an industrialised country.

-Fixed-line broadband and telephone services are largely provided through copper-based networks, although fibre-based services are increasingly common.
-Spark New Zealand, Vodafone New Zealand, and 2degrees provide most services, although a number of smaller mobile virtual network operators also exist.
+Fixed-line broadband and telephone services were largely provided through copper-based networks, but fibre-based services now represent the majority of connections.
+Spark New Zealand, One NZ, and 2degrees provide most services, while a number of smaller mobile virtual network operators also exist.

 History

 The first telegraph opened in New Zealand between the port of Lyttelton and Christchurch on 16 June 1862.
 The line was constructed along the Lyttelton - Christchurch railway line.
 The Vogel Era from 1870 saw a major expansion of the telegraph network, including an inter-island cable.
 Telegraph lines increased from 699 mi in 1866 to 3170 mi in 1876.
 The first overseas telegraph cable between Australia and New Zealand began operation on 21 February 1876.

+The first verified telephone call in New Zealand took place on a test line between Dunedin and Tokomairiro (now Milton) on 2 February 1878, less than two years after Alexander Graham Bell's first successful telephone operation.
+Within two months, lines were in place between Christchurch, Dunedin, and Cromwell.

 The Electric Telegraph Department formed to manage the growing telegraph network was merged with Post Office Department to form the New Zealand Post and Telegraph Department in 1881.

 Following early experiments with telephones on telegraph lines, the colonial government established a state monopoly in telephony with the Electric Telegraph Act 1875.
 By 1900 there were 7,150 subscribers to telephone services.
 Telephony subscriptions grew greatly over the next century, it was estimated by 1965 that 35% of New Zealanders had a telephone.

+New Zealand's first payphones were installed in 1910, which was 21 years after the first ones in the United States.
+They were originally bright red.

 By the 1980s there was major telephony traffic congestion on the New Zealand Post Office network.
 In Auckland, the central exchange was overloaded and "verging on collapse" elsewhere in New Zealand users often experienced network overloading and crashes.
-Some areas still had manual telephone exchanges; Queenstown, for example, wasn't upgraded to automatic service until 1988.
+Some areas still had manual telephone exchanges; Queenstown, for example, wasn't upgraded to automatic service until 1986.
 The New Zealand Post Office was highly inefficient, being hamstrung as a government department and required to apply to the Treasury for capital investment.
 As the Post Office was a monopoly, it had no incentive to improve customer service.